hmp54/eOcean/README.md

 3. Navigate into `client` directory:
    `cd client`

+4. Run `npm install` to ensure all required dependencies + libraries are properly installed.

-4. To launch the app use command: `npm start`
+5. To launch the app use command: `npm start`
    -If the app launches succesfully, it should open up a web browser with the app at some localhost address (typically localhost:3000).

-5. If `npm start` throws the error `sh: react-scripts: command not found` then try running the command `npm install` within the `client` directory first.

 ## launching the server/database side: